Back

 Research the state of the market and investors, raise when the market wants to invest!

-• This is an external problem that you might have to navigate around or adapt, but as Cledara outlines<link to Cledara article on Sifted>, the market can slap you with a downturn.
+• This is an external problem that you might have to navigate around or adapt, but as Cledara outlines, the market can slap you with a downturn.
 You need to be able to respond to this which is why it’s important to raise with some runway left.

 • Investigate who you are talking to!
 Research what is the fund’s size and their usually deployed ticket size.
 Be careful of dormant funds that can make it seem as if they are investing when they are not.
 Check announcements or Crunchbase to see investment activity before you get into discussions with a fund to avoid wasting time and energy in investors with no money to invest in your startup.